Significance

 Water is usually discharged from our operations through municipal systems, such as third-party sewage treatment, with a small portion discharged as surface water back into the environment.
 Before discharge, we monitor and treat wastewater to ensure the appropriate quality for release, in line with all regional or local regulations, with individual parameters set for each facility.
 As such, we do not report wastewater discharge quality annually at a group-wide level.
 Data relating to wastewater discharge breaches can be found in the Environmental Compliance section.

-In 2023, just over 6.3 million m³ of water was discharged from across our operations, making up 85% of our total water withdrawals.
-24% of our wastewater discharge occurred in areas of high, or very high, water stress as defined by WRI aqueduct.
+In 2024, just over 6.3 million m³ of water was discharged from across our operations, making up 85% of our total water withdrawals.
+In addition, 22% of our wastewater discharge occurred in areas of high, or very high, water stress as defined by WRI aqueduct.

 Water Efficiency Projects